tofraley/config-viewer/README.md

 ## Running locally

 1. Create a file called `.env.local` at the root level of this project.
 That's probably where this file is located.
-2. Populate your new file with a variable called `CONFIG_DIR`.
+2. Add a variable called `CONFIG_DIR`.
+The value should be the directory of your configs are.
 ```
 CONFIG_DIR=c://path/to/configs
 ```